 No Termination of coverage during the crisis

 Pennsylvania will provide continuous MA, CHIP, LTC (nursing home) and Waiver coverage for the duration of the public health emergency.
-People who had MA, CHIP, LTC, or Waiver coverage on or after March 18, 2020 cannot lose that coverage until the end of the emergency.
+Most people who had MA, CHIP, LTC, or Waiver coverage on or after March 18, 2020 cannot lose that coverage until the end of the emergency.
 Details on the few exceptions to continuous coverage are detailed in this Operations Memorandum.

 If you had MA, CHIP, LTC, or Waiver coverage on March 18 and your coverage is terminated while the COVID-19 crisis is still going on, call PHLP's Helpline at 1-800-274-3258!